-The following tables set forth selected historical per share data for Gaylord and selected unaudited pro forma per share data after giving effect to (i) the Marriott sale transaction, (ii) the REIT conversion, and (iii) our repurchase of 5,000,000 shares of common stock from TRT Holdings.
+The following tables set forth selected historical per share data for Gaylord and selected unaudited pro forma per share data after giving effect to our sale of the Gaylord Hotels brand and the management rights of our four major hotels, as well as the REIT conversion.
 This information should be read in conjunction with the selected historical financial information included elsewhere in this proxy statement/prospectus and the historical financial statements and related notes that are included in, or incorporated by reference in, this proxy statement/prospectus.
 The pro forma per share amounts have been computed using the assumptions described in the section entitled "Pro Forma Financial Information."
 The unaudited pro forma consolidated financial data are presented for informational purposes only.
 The unaudited pro forma financial data is not necessarily indicative of the financial position or operating results that would have occurred had the transactions been completed, nor are they necessarily indicative of future financial position or operating results.